Skip to main content

 Continuous Improvement

-A systematic, ongoing approach to enhancing programme performance through iterative learning, feedback, and adaptation.
+A systematic, ongoing approach to enhancing program performance through iterative learning, feedback, and adaptation.

-The systematic process by which an organisation captures, analyses, and applies lessons from experience to improve programme performance and decision-making.
+The systematic process by which an organization captures, analyzes, and applies lessons from experience to improve program performance and decision-making.